JensAstrup/pyOutlook/README.md

 ```

 ### inbox()
-This method is identical to get_messages(), however it returns only the ten most recent message in the inbox (ignoring messages that were put into seperate folders by an Outlook rule, junk email, etc)
+This method is identical to get_messages(), however it returns only the ten most recent message in the inbox (ignoring messages that were put into separate folders by an Outlook rule, junk email, etc)

 ```python
 from pyOutlook import *